Felix4650/alx-capstone-github-user-search/README.md

 ## Features

-- Search for any GitHub user by username
+- Search GitHub users by username
-- Fetch real-time data from the GitHub API
+- Fetch real-time data from the GitHub REST API
-- Display profile details dynamically
+- Display profile information dynamically
-- Handle errors for invalid usernames
+- Error handling for invalid usernames
-- Responsive and clean user interface
+- Responsive and user-friendly design
-- Built using reusable React components and state management
+- Built using React components and state management

 ---